What are the latest stamp duty rates across different states in India and how do these affect homebuyers? Know Here!

 How does stamp duty impact you?

-Along with stamp duty, you also have to pay registration charges which tend to be 1% across states.
+Along with stamp duty, you must also pay registration charges, which tend to be 1% across states.
 The cost of stamp duty and registration charges is essential to estimate in advance because the home loan amount you sanction does not account for these expenses.
-Hence, it would be best to use a stamp duty calculator to calculate stamp duty online.
-Once you know how much stamp duty and registration charges you need to pay, you can arrange for the funds accordingly.
+Hence, using a stamp duty calculator to calculate it online would be best.
+Once you know how much stamp duty and registration charges you must pay, you can arrange the funds accordingly.

 John R. Wright